OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

 \subsection{Practical Use Cases}

-In the following, we will look at a few use cases that illustrate how OODIDA can be used for practical data analytics tasks.
-We will cover anomaly detection and random sampling as examples of relatively straightforward tasks.
-More complex use cases involve MapReduce-like computations and federated learning.
-Lastly, we show how a data analyst interacting with our system can define control flows in which results of an assignment are used as input for subsequent ones.
+OODIDA is a general-purpose system.
+The examples below are intended to illustrate examples of how this system can be used for practical data analytics tasks.
+We cover straightforward tasks such as random sampling and anomaly detection, but also more complex ones, such as predictive maintenance, MapReduce-like computations, and federated learning.
+Lastly, we show how a data analyst can define control flows that use the results of an assignment as the input for a subsequent one.
+These are all implemented examples, albeit predictive maintenance is a proof-of-concept at this point.

 \paragraph{Sampling.} One of the challenges of big data is its immense volume.
-A straightforward approach to handling it is to collect a random sample, which amounts to only a fraction of the original data.
+A straightforward approach to handling it is to collect a random sample that amounts to only a fraction of the original data.
 The assumption is that the random sample has properties similar to the original data.
-In order to do this with OODIDA, the data analyst needs to set up a sampling task with a list of signals and specify the amount of data in percent that should be collected on the client.
+In order to do this with OODIDA, the data analyst needs to set up a sampling task with a list of signals and specify the amount of data in percent that should be collected.
 This is the on-board task.
 A fitting corresponding off-board task is the collection of values, paired with the ID of the client they originated from.

-\paragraph{Anomaly detection.} The goal of anomaly detection is finding outliers in data.
-For instance, we can determine when a given data point is far outside the normal range the chosen machine learning model predicts.
-Concretely, assume we have a probability distribution of our data and want to detect values that are considered implausible.
-For this, a threshold $\epsilon$ is specified.
-Thus, the data analyst selects a model, sets the desired parameters, and the list of signals to monitor.
-This defines the on-board task that is performed on the client.
-A fitting off-board task would be to collect the device IDs of the affected OBUs and their corresponding values.
+\paragraph{Anomaly detection.} The goal of anomaly detection is to find outliers in data, e.g. determining if a given data point is outside the range a machine learning model predicts.
+Concretely, assume we have a probability distribution of our data and want to detect values that are considered statistically improbable.
+Thus, the data analyst selects a model and sets the desired parameters as well as the list of signals to monitor.
+This defines the on-board task.
+A fitting off-board task is collecting the device IDs of the targeted OBUs and their corresponding values.